Sources: John Thorneycroft, nelsongarden.co.uk, parksandgardens.org

-In 1802 Horatio Nelson, a national and international hero following his defeat of the fleet of the French Republic at the Battle of the Nile in 1798, passed through Monmouth in the company of Sir William and Lady Emma Hamilton.
-He visited the Naval Temple at The Kymin and a grand dinner was given in his honour at the Beaufort Arms, after which the party retired to the garden of Colonel Lindsay for the remainder of the evening.
-Though located in the centre of Monmouth, this hidden Georgian garden has survived and to a large extent been restored
+In 1802 Horatio Nelson, a national hero following his victories at the Nile and Copenhagen, passed through Monmouth in the company of Sir William and Lady Emma Hamilton.
+They visited the Naval Temple at The Kymin and a grand dinner was given in his honour at the Beaufort Arms, after which they retired to the nearby garden of Colonel Lindsay for the rest of the evening

 An engraving of the original Memorial Pavilion, which was built in the mid 19th Century